christophercrouzet/nani/README.rst

 * explicit and consistent syntax to define NumPy ``dtype``\s.
 * additional properties to generate default values and view types for arrays.
+* compatible with both Python 2 and Python 3.

 Usage